sillsdev/pcpatreditor/README.md

 1. Have a way to quickly find a set of rules for a given non-terminal.
 2. Create an ANTLR grammar to check validity of the PC-PATR grammar.
 Show any errors in the grammar.
 3. Create ability to produce a report showing the feature system implied in the grammar. *This is done.*
-1. Create ability to show a context menu showing current features available at this point in editing based on the generated feature system.
+1. Create ability to show a context menu showing current features available at this point in editing based on the generated feature system.  *This is partly done: it does not know anything about the current context; it also only inserts feature paths.*